OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 > [!IMPORTANT]
 > This article builds upon the SSO-enabled add-in that's created by completing the [single sign-on (SSO) quick start](sso-quickstart.md).
 Please complete the quick start before reading this article.

 The [SSO quick start](sso-quickstart.md) creates an SSO-enabled add-in that gets the signed-in user's profile information and writes it to the document.
-In this article, you'll walk through the process of customizing the SSO-enabled add-in that you created with the quick start, to add new functionality that requires different permissions.
+In this article, you'll walk through the process of updating the SSO-enabled add-in that you created with the quick start, to add new functionality that requires different permissions.

 ## Prerequisites